Important Prehospital Interventions

 The stroke victim is at increased risk for airway compromise due to neurologic impairment.
 Ensure that the stroke victim’s airway is supported and supplemental oxygen is provided to maintain an oxygen saturation greater than 94%.
 If an oxygen saturation is not available, supplemental oxygen should be placed on the patient regardless of respiratory status.

-The CPSS should be performed as discussed previously.
+The CPSS should be performed as discussed previously in Step 1.

 Since hypoglycemia can mimic the symptoms of a stroke, a blood glucose check should be performed while en route to the emergency department.